-The course will provide excellent progression to 'A' level Computer Science, vocational courses and on to degree level courses in the areas of Computing, Engineering and Science.
+The course will provide excellent progression to 'A' level Computer Science, vocational courses and degree level courses in the areas of Computing, Engineering and Science.
 The course provides the knowledge, skills and understanding that a growing number of employers are demanding.

-Please contact Subject lead teacher: Mr J. Stoddard (JStoddard@wadebridge.cornwall.sch.uk)
+Please contact Subject lead teacher: Mrs D Robertson (drobertson@wadebridge.cornwall.sch.uk)